 • An Arizona-licensed general contractor or Arizona-licensed sign contractor is required to install sign(s) for commercial properties.

-• Arizona Revised Statutes Section 9-835(D) links to external site requires an Administrative Review & Acceptance of applications at the One Stop Shop prior to advancing to a Substantive Review.
+• Arizona Revised Statutes Section 9-835(D) requires an Administrative Review & Acceptance of applications at the One Stop Shop prior to advancing to a Substantive Review.

 Step 3: Inspections